Kayli/logspub/philosophy/philosophy-people.md

   - no one can look into anyone else's box, and everyone says he knows what a beetle is only by looking at his beetle

 - language game

+## bertrand russell 1872-1970

+- british mathematician, logician, philosopher, and public intellectual
+- played pivotal role in the development of analytic philosophy
+- co-authored "principia mathematica" with alfred north whitehead, an ambitious work aimed at grounding mathematics in logical foundations.
+- distinction between wrong and meaningless statements

+- theory of descriptions
+  - approach involves breaking down the logical structure of sentences that contain descriptions.
+  - example
+    - original statement: the current king of france is bald
+    - transformed statement
+      - there exists an x such that x is currently the king of france
+      - for all y, if y is currently the king of france, then y is identical to x (uniqueness)
+      - x is bald

+- russell's paradox: a set-theoretic paradox about set containing itself

+- russell's teapot
+  - idea: the burden of proof lies with the person making an extraordinary claim
+  - analogy: if he were to claim that a teapot orbits the sun somewhere in space between the earth and mars, it would be absurd for others to believe him solely on the basis that they cannot definitively prove him wrong

+## george edward moore

+- most famous work: principia ethica (1903)
+  - "good" is a simple, indefinable property that cannot be reduced to or defined in terms of any natural property
+- played pivotal role in the development of analytic philosophy

 ## heidegger martin 1889-1976 [1]